WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

           - name: Lint
             run: pylint ./lambda/*.py
       ```
-   2. Check output to identify possible errors.
+   2. Gitleaks performs leaks based on regex expressions, you can get more detail by checking file: `.gitleaks.toml`.
+   3. Check output to identify possible leaks.
+As a best practice, never leave secrets exposed, even when those are commented lines at the end is plain text that can be exploited.
    ![Lint results](img/2022-11-14-7-41-55.png)
    1. Fix the issue by removing Trailing whitespace on `lambda.py`.
    <br/>